 Dual tables have the same functional constraints as DirectQuery tables.
 These constraints include limited M transformations and restricted DAX functions in calculated columns.
 For more information, see DirectQuery limitations.

 Propagation of the Dual setting

-Consider the following simple model, where all the tables are from a single source that supports Import and DirectQuery.
+Consider the following model, where all the tables are from a single source that supports Import and DirectQuery.

 Let’s say all tables in this model are initially set to DirectQuery.
 If you then change the Storage mode of the SurveyResponse table to Import, the following warning window is displayed:

-You can set the dimension tables (Customer, Geography, and Date) to Dual to reduce the number of limited relationships in the dataset, and improve performance.
+You can set the dimension tables (Customer, Geography, and Date) to Dual to reduce the number of limited relationships in the semantic model, and improve performance.
 Limited relationships normally involve at least one DirectQuery table where join logic can't be pushed to the source systems.
 Because Dual tables can act as either DirectQuery or Import tables, this situation is avoided.

 The propagation logic is designed to help with models that contain many tables.
 Suppose you have a model with 50 tables and only certain fact (transactional) tables need to be cached.
 The logic in Power BI Desktop calculates the minimum set of dimension tables that must be set to Dual, so you don’t have to.